diasurgical/devilution/README.md

 ### Building with Visual Studio 2010-2017
 - Open the project solution `Diablo.sln`, choose `Debug` or `Release`, and then `Build Solution`.

-Make sure to disable Data Exection Prevention. `Storm.dll` uses dynamic compilation to improve rendering performance but fails to mark the resulting memory page as executable, leading to a protection fault when trying to draw.
+Make sure to disable Data Execution Prevention. `Storm.dll` uses dynamic compilation to improve rendering performance but fails to mark the resulting memory page as executable, leading to a protection fault when trying to draw.
 - Configuration options -> Linker -> Advanced -> Data Execution Prevention (DEP).
 - Set this value to: No (/NXCOMPAT: NO).